Mk Ultra (California band): History

-Mk Ultra was an American alternative band that played between 1994 and 1999.
-The group formed in the Bay Area in the early nineties and went on to become a hit in local circles.
+Mk Ultra formed in the Bay Area in the early nineties and went on to become a hit in local circles.
+The band broke up soon after their first album release but was reformed by John Vanderslice with a new lineup.
 Mk Ultra's career culminated in a national tour in 1999 but came to a rapid end when guitarist John Tyner decided to leave.
 The other members, already working on side projects, did not wish to find a replacement.